 Tragic Backstory of John Kennedy Toole

 Before I get into the novel, let me share the tragic story of how the book was published.
 The author tried to get the book published but was repeatedly denied by many publications.
 He committed suicide at age 31 due to paranoia and depression and partly because he couldn’t get the book published.
 Toole’s mother reached out to Walker Percy and pestered him into reading it.

 Percy wasn’t too keen on on the idea but her relentless pursue made him at least give it a read and he loved it.
 Toole wrote the book in 1963, committed suicide in 1969 and the book was in publication in 1980.
 In 1981, the book received the Pulitzer Prize in fiction in 1981.
 He was right about his book deserving to be published but not everyone can see the brilliance before it’s too late.

 The story is about Ignatius Jacques Reilly and the odd jobs he does while he carries out his passionate and eccentric plans.
 It is a comedy hidden behind the tragic existence of Ignatius who lives in denial and delusion.
 He would have fit in perfectly in today’s world and it’s many conspiracy theories.
 While Ignatius is brilliant, it is also his downfall because he thinks he is always the smartest in the room and listens to his thoughts only which conceal his shortcomings and barge on his farce reality.

-This book made me laugh a lot more than I have with most books.
+A Confederacy of Dunces made me laugh a lot more than other books normally do.
 There are a lot of scenarios that are ridiculous and unbelievable and the characters make it even better.
 Toole could have written for a television show with his wit and humor.
-I definitely recommend checking this book out.